BlinkID/blinkid-android/README.md

     val deleteCachedAssetsAfterUse: Boolean = false
 )
 ```
-Most customizations regarding the UI are handled in the same way as with the Composable component.
-The main difference can be found in how `Typography` is set.

-Customizing SDK `Typography` is still available through `scanActivityTypography` which is [ParcelableUiTypography](https://blinkid.github.io/blinkid-android/microblink-ux/com.microblink.ux.utils/-parcelable-ui-typography/index.html) type.
-This class offers only the most important `TextStyle` and `Font` parameters.
+Variable `scanActivityUiColors` of type [ScanActivityColors](https://blinkid.github.io/blinkid-android/microblink-ux/com.microblink.ux.contract/-scan-activity-colors/index.html) defines UI colors during the scanning session.
 While `Colors` are fully customizable, the client needs to make sure that `Dark` and `Light` themes follow the current system state.
 In the Compose implementation, this is handled directly by the SDK.

+Variable `scanActivityUiStrings` of type [SdkStrings](https://blinkid.github.io/blinkid-android/microblink-ux/com.microblink.ux.theme/-sdk-strings/index.html) allows for Strings customizations and adjustment of default translations.

+Variable `scanActivityTypography` of type [ParcelableUiTypography](https://blinkid.github.io/blinkid-android/microblink-ux/com.microblink.ux.utils/-parcelable-ui-typography/index.html) allows you to define different fonts and text styles for every text object found in the scanning screen.
+Due to limitations of the native `Typography` class, we created a custom solution that enables all important text customizations.
+This class offers only the most important `TextStyle` and `Font` parameters.

+Most other customizations regarding the UI are handled in the same way as with the Composable component.
 # <a name="low-level-api"></a> Completely custom UX (advanced)

 When using the low-level API, you are responsible for preparing the input image stream (or static images) for analysis as well as building a completely custom UX from scratch based on the image-by-image feedback from the SDK.